 Course Description

-Within organisms, hormones are the essential transmitters of information among organs, tissues and cells.
-They possess a number of different structures, and together, they regulate the morphology, energy and behavioural interactions among animals.
-Genetic variation among hormones and their receptors can lead to modification of morphologies, niche adaptation, growth, energy and sex determination.
+Within organisms, hormones are the essential transmitters of information among organs, tissues, and cells.
+They possess several different structures, and together, they regulate the morphology, energy and behavioural interactions among animals.
+Genetic variation among hormones and their receptors can lead to modification of morphologies, niche adaptation, growth, energy, and sex determination.
 Many animals and plants have modified these basic molecular structures to protect their survival.

 Student Experience